 #5 Disruption of power generation facilities

-Go drop a new piece of equipment in a desert with constant sand storms.
-The equipment will more than likely quickly fail.
-The conditions from a supervolcano I imagine to be much worse than a sandstorm.
+Imagine dropping a brand-new piece of equipment in a desert with never-ending sandstorms.
+It’d probably fail in a flash.
+The conditions during a supervolcano eruption would be way worse than a sandstorm.

 - Runner blades